Delayed Ejaculation or impaired ejaculation is the inability of a man to achieve an orgasm and ejaculate.

 Some males may need continuous sexual stimulation for an extended period to ejaculate, while others may not ejaculate at all.

 Delayed Ejaculation is one of the least understood and studied male sexual dysfunction.
 It has an estimated prevalence of 1-4% of the male population.

 How long this problem lasts is going to depend on the cause.
 Some causes of Delayed Ejaculation may include underlying health conditions, surgery, and medications.

-The following section will discuss possible solutions or treatments for this sexual dysfunction.
+The following section will discuss possible solutions or treatments for this problem affecting male ejaculation.

 Treatment for Delayed Ejaculation

 Treating Delayed Ejaculation can be tricky.
 There are no approved medicines for the problem.
 For this reason, one particular treatment does not work for everyone.

 According to doctors, treatment for Delayed Ejaculation needs to be specially tailored for each case.
 This is because the cause of the sexual dysfunction may differ in each case.